(401) 485-6480 support@riregisteredagent.org Mon-Fri 9am-5pm ET

 Our Resident Agent Service

-Rhode Island Registered Agent provides everything Rhode Island businesses need to stay compliant:
+We provide everything Rhode Island businesses need to stay compliant:

 All of this for $99 per year, with no hidden fees or setup charges.